-Hey Minga is a fantastic local German tour company, with roots in Hamburg and other German cities.
-Each tour is tailored to their host city, changes with the season and focuses on underground and alternative sights.
-I had the pleasure of taking the Hey Minga Christmas tour and it was well worth it.
-We bundled up and piled into a classic red VW bus and toured street art, sledding hills, Christmas markets and other oddities.
-At every stop, we were searched piping hot Glühwein and cookies to keep us fueled up for the tour.
+Hey, Minga is a fantastic local German tour company with roots in Hamburg and other German cities.
+Each tour is tailored to its host city, changes with the season, and focuses on underground and alternative sights.
+I had the pleasure of taking the Hey Minga Christmas tour, and it was well worth it.
+We bundled up, piled into a classic red VW bus, and toured street art, sledding hills, Christmas markets, and other oddities.
+At every stop, we were searched for piping hot Glühwein and cookies to keep us fueled up for the tour.
 Our guide spoke great English and was happy to engage and answer questions.
-This is a great tour for a group or friends or a family.
+This is a great tour for a group of friends or a family.
 I realize their entire website is in German.
-So, email them at firstname.lastname@example.org and ask to set up an English speaking tour!
+So, email them at email@example.com and ask to set up an English-speaking tour!

 Stop by and take a dip at Müller’sches Volksbad.
-This is a gorgeous pool and sauna building inside and out, that bridges the Isar River.
-Or if you want to get to the airport early stop by Therma Erding for a posh modern spa experience.
-They have everything from luxury day beds, swimming pool, spa and fun water slides.
+This gorgeous pool and sauna building bridges the Isar River inside and out.
+Or, if you want to get to the airport early, stop by Therma Erding for a posh modern spa experience.
+They have everything from luxury day beds to a swimming pool, a spa, and fun water slides.
 If you are up for a day trip or a quiet weekend away, check out the spa and thermal baths at Kochel am See.
 Kochel is a town right at the foothills of the Alps, and it is an idyllic Bavarian town.

 14. Go Shopping